rocky-linux/documentation/docs/books/web_services/021-web-servers-apache.md

 The directory containing the site must have the security context `httpd_sys_content_t`.

-You can check current context with the command:
+You can check the current context with the command:

 ```bash
 * ls -Z /dir